EnterpriseDB/edb-ansible/README.md

 ----------------
 Downloading the code from the repository can be accomplished by following the steps below:

-      Navigate to the repository address: https://github.com/EnterpriseDB/edb-ansible
+      * Navigate to the repository address: https://github.com/EnterpriseDB/edb-ansible
-      Click on the green *Code* Button located next to the *About* section Click on the *Download Zip* Link menu option
+      * Click on the green *Code* Button located next to the *About* section
+      * Click on the *Download Zip* Link menu option

 **After the code has been downloaded, the code will be available as a zip file which requires being unzipped to your desired target destination.**

+**This step does not automatically make the 'postgres' collection available to your playbooks.**

 Cloning the 'postgres' repository source code from the repository GitHub